dkoprowski/dkoprowski.github.io/_posts/2017-11-29-unity-android-config.md

 ---
 excerpt: "How to set up Unity for Android development?
-How to install JDK, set Android SDK PATH and other Android stuff on Windows?
-Here you have step by step receipt to start Android development on Unity."
+How to download and install JDK, set Android SDK PATH and other Android stuff on Windows?
+Here you have step by step receipt to download & start Android development environment for Unity."
 header:
   overlay_image: /assets/images/2017/android/cover.png
   overlay_color: "#333"